PhasmaExMachina/dc-mod-manager/README.md

 ## Known Issues

-A full list of known issues can be found here.
-These are the highlights:
+A full list of known issues can be found [here](https://github.com/PhasmaExMachina/dc-mod-manager/issues/4), but these are the highlights:

 * [DC Mod Manager does not work on Bluestacks or Nox](https://github.com/PhasmaExMachina/dc-mod-manager/issues/4)